 Intended audience - age and reading/listening/viewing level

 Favorable reviews in standard reviewing sources

 These standards are followed in the selection of all library materials added to the collection.
 This includes adult fiction and non-fiction, material for children and young adults, periodicals and newspapers, and non-print materials such as audio books, digital resources, DVDs, and other items deemed appropriate for special collections.

 The juvenile collection is chosen for children of all ages, with emphasis on materials that stimulate the imagination and promote understanding of the world around them.

 The Keokuk Public Library utilizes the resources of other libraries and the regional library system in an effort to avoid unnecessary duplication of services and materials.
 Inter-library loan is used for specialized materials that are beyond the scope of our collection.

-The library does not attempt to purchase textbooks or other curriculum related materials except as such materials serve the general public.
-Legal and medical works are acquired only to the extent they are useful to the layman.
+The library does not attempt to purchase textbooks or other curriculum-related materials except when such materials serve the general public.

 The library has a particular interest in local and state history and in the works of local authors.
 The same standards of selection apply to these materials as apply to all other works.